 When it comes to claiming compensation for historical abuse, there are a number of potential challenges that survivors may face.
 These challenges can arise from a range of factors, including legal, practical, and emotional considerations.

 One of the main challenges that survivors may face is the difficulty of proving that abuse occurred.
-This can be particularly challenging in cases where the abuse occurred many years ago, as memories may have faded and evidence may be hard to come by.
+This can be particularly challenging in cases where the abuse happened many years ago, as memories may have faded and evidence may be hard to come by.
 In addition, survivors may be hesitant to come forward and report the abuse, either because they fear retribution or because they feel ashamed or embarrassed.

 Finally, survivors may face emotional challenges when seeking compensation for historical abuse.
 For many survivors, coming forward and reliving the trauma of their abuse can be a difficult and painful process.
-In addition, survivors may feel that they are not being believed or that their experiences are being trivialised or minimised.
+This is why it’s so important to have experienced legal representation who can offer considered and practical advice on pathways forward.

 Key Takeaways